paulissoft/pato-gui/README.md

 ## Installation <a name="installation" />

 This utility needs Python 3.
-T be able to support several Python environments on your computer I prefer [Mamba from Miniforge](https://github.com/conda-forge/miniforge), see the installation instructions there.
+To be able to support several Python environments on your computer I prefer [Mamba from Miniforge](https://github.com/conda-forge/miniforge), see the installation instructions there.
 Mamba is an environment manager similar to Conda variants like Anaconda, [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) but much faster.
+Together with [Poetry](https://python-poetry.org/docs/) this is a good combination to distribute libraries to PyPi.

 ### Start a command prompt <a name="start-command-line-prompt" />